Bundle (macOS): macOS framework bundles

 macOS frameworks are also stored as bundles; the top-level directory of a framework bundle has a name that is the name of the framework followed by the extension .framework.
 In the top-level directory is a Versions directory, with subdirectories for one or more versions of the framework, each subdirectory containing the dynamic library code for the framework, in a file whose name is the same as the name of the framework, possibly with a Headers folder containing header files for the framework, and other subfolders such as Resources.
 The Versions directory also contains a symbolic link Current to the directory for the current version of the framework.
 In the top-level directory are symbolic links to the contents of Versions/Current.

 The Finder displays framework bundles as directories rather than as opaque files.

 Although GNUstep uses frameworks, they are not usually stored as bundles.
 This is because the full semantics of framework loading are considered too alien to other platforms.

 Loadable bundles

 Loadable bundles are bundles which contain code that can be loaded at runtime.
 Loadable bundles usually have the extension .bundle, and are most often used as plug-ins.
 On macOS, there is a way to load bundles even into applications that do not support them, allowing for third party hacks for popular applications, such as Safari and Apple Mail.
 A feature inherited from NeXTSTEP, GNUstep has the -[NSBundle principalClass] interface too.

 By default, the Finder displays loadable bundles, which can also be referred to as packages, as opaque files with no underlying structure; the contents of the bundle can be shown with the "Show Package Contents" context menu item.

 Other bundle formats

-There are many third-party macOS applications which utilize their own custom bundle format (e.g. CandyBar .iContainer, Aperture .aplibrary, VMware Fusion .vmwarevm, etc.).
+There are many macOS applications which utilize their own custom bundle format (e.g., CandyBar .iContainer, Aperture .aplibrary, VMware Fusion .vmwarevm, etc.).